topleft/gatsby-ghost-blog-stack/readme.md

 1. `make create-service`
 1. `make create-build`

-* If you have use codebuild with github before, you  will likely get an error about the SourceCredential already being defined for type GITHUB.
-Simply Remove the SourceCredential and the ref to it in th Codebuild, delete the failed stack in Cloudformation, and run `make create-build` again.
+* If you have used codebuild with Github before, you  will likely get an error about the `SourceCredential` already being defined for type `GITHUB`.
+Simply remove the `SourceCredential` and the `Ref` to it in the _cloudformation/build.json_, delete the failed stack in Cloudformation via the AWS console, and locally run `make create-build` again.

 ### Ghost

 #### Server Setup

-Get the ec2 instance Public DNS (IPv4) Address via the aws console.
+Get the EC2 instance `Public DNS (IPv4) Address` via the aws console.
 It looks something like this: `ec2-55-55-55-555.compute-1.amazonaws.com`

-ssh into the ec2 instance:
+ssh into the EC2 instance:
 ```
 ssh -i "~/path/to/file.pem" ubuntu@<EC2 Public DNS Address>
 ```
+> More information about accessing your EC2 instance  [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).

-Now follow these instructions: https://ghost.org/docs/install/ubuntu/
+Now follow these instructions to install  and configure Ghost: https://ghost.org/docs/install/ubuntu/

 #### S3 Setup

-As well, install the s3 plugin and configure it: https://github.com/colinmeinke/ghost-storage-adapter-s3.
+As well, install the S3 ghost plugin and configure it: https://github.com/colinmeinke/ghost-storage-adapter-s3.
 You will need the AWS access keys for the Content User (found in the IAM section of  the AWS console).
 As well you need the Content bucket name, "${ProjectName}-content-${env}", and the cloudfront url to add as the assetHost.
+This  config is to be added to the configuration json file in the _/var/www/ghost/_:

 ```
 "storage": {